cnayak99/Game_Engine/README.md

 Right Arrow Key = Moves the snake's head to the right.

+R = Records the game.

+S = Stops recording the game.

+k = Start replaying the recorded gameplay

 O = Pauses the game.

 P = Unpauses the game.